 Want to start your day with a great workout, fresh air AND amazing views?
-Going on an early-morning hike to the top of Mount Sanitas in Boulder is a great way to get your blood pumping while enjoying the outdoors.
-And it can even be completed before you have to be at your 9-5 (if you go extra early).
+Going on an early-morning hike to the top of Mount Sanitas in Boulder, Colorado is a great way to get your blood pumping while enjoying the outdoors.
+And it can even be completed before you have to be at your 9-5 (if you go extra early, so just go for sunrise).

 Difficult?
 Maybe.
 Worth it?
 Definitely!
 As you make your way up all of the many steps to the top of Mount Sanitas, make sure to take a break every now and then to reward yourself with some amazing views of the foothills and the city of Boulder.
 And once you make it all the way to that glorious marker at the summit (at 6,863 feet in elevation), reward yourself with a nice break on a rock and a light snack before making your way back down.